undisbeliever/elevator-madness-dx/README.md

 Elevator Madness DX
 ===================

-January's entry into the 1 Game Per Month Challange.
+January's entry into the 1 Game Per Month Challenge.

 This game is a modernization of my old LCD style game Elevator Madness.